Enapter/marketplace/README.md

 ### License and Authorship

-Blueprints in the marketplace should be under MIT license.
-Please [`license: MIT`](https://developers.enapter.com/docs/reference/#license) in your `manifest.yml`.
+Blueprints in the marketplace should be licensed under the MIT license.
+Please add [`license: MIT`](https://developers.enapter.com/docs/reference/#license) in your `manifest.yml`.

 Also you can specify authorship and support information via [`author`](https://developers.enapter.com/docs/reference/#author), [`contributors`](https://developers.enapter.com/docs/reference/#contributors) and [`support`](https://developers.enapter.com/docs/reference/#support) fields.